 Local resources, experience, people and geography differ from area to area and no one solution fits all.
 However, some key elements need to be in place to facilitate integration of care.
-This guide describes the 10 key essential steps that are needed to enable integrated care for older people to be implemented, evaluated and sustained in all locations.
+This framework describes the 10 key essential steps that are needed to enable integrated care for older people to be implemented, evaluated and sustained in all locations.

 The key deliverables included establishing local and national governance and recruiting clinical posts to become a catalyst for integration locally.
 A core component of the ICPOP approach is to leverage existing community resources in the local health ecosystem.
-These include acting as a conduit to and coordination of care in tandem with social care providers (public and private), community intervention teams, day hospital, day care, community intervention teams etc.
+These include acting as a conduit to coordination of care locally in tandem with social care providers (public and private), community intervention teams, day hospital, day care, community intervention teams etc.

 Step 1: Establish Governance Structures

 a.
 Set up a local integrated care governance group focused on the needs of older people within a given area.

 b.
 Ensure membership reflects key stakeholders and ensures opportunities for meaningful engagement with older people using the services as part of the core function of this group.